vlizanae/feelTheDesktop/README.md

 and downloads the images required to run the wallpaper.
 Then it downloads the script to change the background and installs it in the crontab.

-In case gnome is not your desktop environment, "wmctrl" and "feh" are needed to respectively detect your DE and display the wallpaper.
+In case gnome is not your desktop environment, "feh" is needed to display the wallpaper.

 You can also download the debug and param scripts.
 The debug script is for testing which wallpaper comes out at a certain hour